 “Let me do the English Oi song to get everyone back in harmony.”

-“Fuck the English,” she shout, breaking into ‘We don’t Need the English’
+“Fuck the English,” she shouts, breaking into ‘We don’t Need the English’

 “I can understand you feeling that way, Alice,” I grab the mic.
 “But some of us feel differently.”

 I motion to the boy who had learned the Sham chords to come up as I sing the opening verse to ‘If the Kids are United’